jrowing/iop/index.md

 As part of my work with [Exeter Mathematics School](https://www.exetermathematicsschool.ac.uk/), [the IoP](http://www.iop.org/) and as an independent, I sometimes have occasion to go into schools with outreach presentations and resources.

-You'll find them, and some other things
+You'll find them, and some other things <br>
 <-- here.